decretist/Dissertation/Chapter3/chapter3.markdown

 lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you." – Stan Chodorow

+[2] "their authority deriving mainly from the fact that they consisted mostly of quotations" Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge: Cambridge University Press, 2000), 191.

-[2] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 145–72, 154; and Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+[3] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 145–72, 154; and Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
 Kurt Martens (Catholic University of America Press, 2018), 359–92, 382-385.

-[3] Johann Friedrich Schulte, ed., *Die summa über das Decretum Gratiani* (Aalen: Scientia Verlag, 1965), 5; and Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin
+[4] Johann Friedrich Schulte, ed., *Die summa über das Decretum Gratiani* (Aalen: Scientia Verlag, 1965), 5; and Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin
 Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 200-201.

-[4] R.W.
+[5] R.W.
 Southern asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them